-Welcome back to The Weissrat Chronicles, Sam Smith’s ongoing tale of dragging an $1800 BMW 2002tii back to life in off-hours and weekends, when he’s not busy testing new cars for Hagerty.
-This is the fourth installment in a series—if you’re not caught up, the rest can be found here, here, here, and here.
-Shorter updates live on Instagram, under the hashtag #weissrat. —Ed.
+Welcome back to The Weissrat Chronicles, Sam Smith’s tale of dragging an $1800 BMW 2002tii back to life in off-hours and weekends, when he’s not busy testing new cars for Hagerty.
+This is the fourth installment in the series, with the chapters best enjoyed in order: One, Two, Three, Four, Five, Six, and Seven.
+Shorter updates live on Instagram, at @thatsamsmith and the hashtag #weissrat. —Ed.

 “You’re going to have to excavate the rocker panel and pull the tube up into it.”